NIGMS/Foundations-of-Python-for-Data-Science/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 2. Edit or add a new protocol document (e.g., data_collection_protocol_v2.docx).
 3. Open GitHub Desktop, and you’ll see the updated file.
 4. Write a commit message (e.g., "Updated protocol to include new sensor calibration process") as above for data
-5. Click Commit to main, then Push to Origin.
+5. Click 'Commit' to main, then 'Push to Origin'.

 Now, every protocol update is documented and timestamped, ensuring full transparency.